-“I’ll be waiting for you then,” The girl says in her cheerful voice again.
+“I’ll be waiting for you then,” The girl said in her cheerful voice again.

 “Okay.
-I’ll call you when I come back so you can come pick me up.”
+I’ll call you when I come back so you can come and pick me up.”

 “All right.
 It’s late over there, right?
 I should let you go.”

 “It’s all right.”

 “I have to go too though.
 The shop’s busy today.”

 “All right then.
 I’ll just turn in early since there isn’t much to do.”

 “And say hi to Xiao Qiao for me too.”